Anne Gorsuch Burford

 Anne Irene McGill Gorsuch Burford (/ˈɡɔːrsʌtʃ/ GOR-sutch; April 21, 1942 – July 18, 2004), also known as Anne M. Gorsuch, was an American attorney and politician.
-Between 1981 and 1983, while known as Anne M. Gorsuch, she served under President Ronald Reagan as the first female Administrator of the Environmental Protection Agency (EPA).
+Between 1981 and 1983, under President Ronald Reagan, she was the first woman to serve as Administrator of the Environmental Protection Agency (EPA).
 Her son is sitting Associate Justice of the Supreme Court of the United States Neil Gorsuch.

 Early life and education

-Born Anne Irene McGill in Casper, Wyoming, she was one of seven children of Joseph John McGill II, a surgeon, and Dorothy Jean (née O'Grady).
-She grew up in Denver, where she attended St. Francis DeSales High School.
+Born Anne Irene McGill in Casper, Wyoming, Gorsuch grew up in Denver, where she attended St. Francis DeSales High School.

 During three consecutive summers, she took classes in Spanish at the National University of Mexico.
-She studied at the University of Colorado at Boulder, earning a Bachelor of Arts degree in 1961 at the age of 19.
+She studied at the University of Colorado Boulder, earning a Bachelor of Arts degree in 1961 at the age of 19.
 She then attended the University of Colorado Law School where she received a Juris Doctor degree in 1964 at the age of 22; she became the youngest woman admitted to the Colorado Bar at the time.
 McGill participated in the undergraduate Honors Program and Mortar Board society, and was an editor of the University of Colorado Law School's law review.
-She was awarded a Fulbright Scholarship to study criminal law for one year in Jaipur, India, and she and her new husband David Gorsuch travelled there together.
+She was awarded a Fulbright Scholarship to study criminal law for one year in Jaipur, India, and she and her husband David Gorsuch travelled there together.